Share On

 Ask An Expert

-Before beginning individual exams (and, if possible, before entering your residents’ living space), it’s a good idea to take a few minutes to observe the group.
+Before beginning individual health checks (and, if possible, before entering your residents’ living space), it’s a good idea to take a few minutes to observe the group.
+This allows you to observe group dynamics and to observe each individual without restraining them.
 Make note of their behavior, activity level, and general appearance.
 If residents are up, observe how they are standing and moving.
 This is also a good time to observe everyone’s breathing, looking to see if anyone is open-mouth breathing.
 If temperatures are hot, the entire flock may be slightly open-mouth breathing (severe open-mouth breathing is a sign of overheating and immediate steps should be taken to provide residents relief from the heat).
 However, in addition to being a response to being hot, individuals may open-mouth breathe if they are sick or in pain.
-If you note open-mouth breathing when temperatures are cool, or if you notice that only one resident is open-mouth breathing or is open-mouth breathing more severely than others, this warrants closer observation (and is some cases, an immediate call to your veterinarian).
+If you note open-mouth breathing when temperatures are cool, or if you notice that only one resident is open-mouth breathing or is open-mouth breathing more severely than others, this warrants closer observation (and in some cases, an immediate call to your veterinarian).

 In addition to paying attention to your residents’ mobility and breathing, during this general observation of the group, watch for anyone who stands out as looking or acting differently from the rest of the flock.
-While this may not necessarily be an indication of a health concern, it certainly calls for further observation and assessment during the exam.
+While this may not necessarily be an indication of a health concern, it certainly calls for further observation and consideration during the health check.
+You can read more about “normal” versus potentially concerning turkey resident observations here.

 Safe Restraint

-Before attempting to conduct a health examination, make sure you know how to safely hold a turkey.
+Before attempting to conduct a health check, make sure you know how to safely hold a turkey.
 You can read more about safe restraint here.
 You must be very cognizant of a turkey’s stress levels and breathing when handling them.
 If a turkey ever seems to be very distressed, breathing heavily, turning dark, or cannot breathe comfortably, you must stop restraining them and give them time to rest.

 When In Doubt…

-Unless you are a qualified veterinarian or have been trained to handle specific conditions, The Open Sanctuary Project strongly advocates that you promptly report any health concerns you find during the course of an exam to your veterinarian or care expert.
-You should be the resident’s advocate, not their doctor.
-Additionally, routine health exams performed by a caregiver are not meant to be a replacement for veterinary assessment.
+Unless you are a qualified veterinarian or have been trained to handle specific conditions, The Open Sanctuary Project strongly advocates that you promptly report any concerns you find during the course of a health check to your veterinarian (if you aren’t sure if what you are seeing is cause for concern or not, a more experienced caregiver may be able to help you, but if you are ever in doubt, we recommend erring on the side of caution and reaching out to your veterinarian).
+You should be the resident’s advocate, not their doctor!
+Additionally, routine health checks performed by a caregiver are not meant to be a replacement for a veterinary exam.
 The goal is to catch potential signs of concern as early as possible so you can bring concerns to your veterinarian.
-If necessary, they can then perform a more in-depth examination of the individual.
+If necessary, they can then perform a more in-depth physical examination of the individual and can conduct diagnostic testing as needed.

 Check Their Feet

 In cold climates, red and swollen toe tips, blackened skin, or hard black scabby toe tips could be a sign of frostbite.
 If you suspect frostbite, be sure to move the turkey into a warmer area and consult with your veterinarian.
-At the very least, the turkey will require pain medications, but may need antibiotics, or even surgical intervention, depending on the extent of the damage.
+At the very least, the turkey will likely require pain medications, but may need antibiotics, or even surgical intervention, depending on the extent of the damage.
 If a turkey shows signs of frostbite, be sure to make changes to their living space to protect the rest of your residents.

 While bulges on the top of the foot, in between the toes, could be a sign of infection, they could also be the result of dirt or mud packed into foot crevices, which is not an uncommon occurrence in large breed turkeys.
 If you find a resident with a lump in this area, you can start by applying very light pressure to the skin on the top of their foot while watching the bottom of the foot, which should allow you to determine if the cause of the lump is mud pack or not.
 Remove any mud that has become trapped in this crevice with gentle pressure and the use of wet gauze or cotton-tipped applicators.
 Be very careful not to damage the skin while attempting to clean this area.

 Make sure that the turkey’s toes are elongated and straight; twisted and folded toes are generally not a good sign, but you’ll need to familiarize yourself with what is normal for each individual.
 Some turkeys may come in with bent toes when they are rescued, possibly from an old injury, and may never have issues or need any treatment, but if a turkey had straight toes last month and twisted toes this month, then you should consult with a veterinarian.
-Additionally, some turkeys may arrive missing their nails and toes tips due to the cruel practice of detoeing.
+Additionally, keep in mind that some turkeys may arrive missing their nails and toes tips due to the cruel practice of detoeing.

 The turkey should have smooth, flat scales on their feet.
 Raised scales could be a sign of scaly leg mites, though sometimes older individuals develop slightly raised scales where their foot and the front of their leg meet.